Tierion/boltwall/README.md

 The properties that can be passed (none are required) to the boltwall config object are:

 - `getCaveats`: function or array of functions to generate caveats attached to LSAT macaroons
-- `caveatSatisfiers`- Satisfier object or array of Satisfiers (see full documentation for more details on writing your own satisfiers) for evaluating caveats on a macaroon.
+- `caveatSatisfiers`- (required if getCaveats is set) Satisfier object or array of Satisfiers (see full documentation for more details on writing your own satisfiers) for evaluating caveats on a macaroon.
 - `getInvoiceDescription` - an optional function that returns a string to be used in the invoice description
 - `minAmount` - minimum amount to create invoices with if none is passed in request body
 - `hodl`- (optional, false by default) boolean, true to enable a hodl paywall.